jsiek/arete/README.md

 definitions.
 Within each category, the entries are ordered alphabetically.

-Syntactically, a program is a list of zero or more definitions:
+A program is a list of zero or more definitions:

 ```
 <definition_list> ::=   | <definition> <definition_list>
 ```

-Semantically, a program must include at least one definition, for the `main` function.
+Program execution begins with a call to a function named `main` with no arguments.
+If there is no such function, the program halts with an error.

 ## Definitions